Directories, Databases, and Search Engine for International Affairs Research Institutes and Their Products

 • Russian International Affairs Council-- Organization whose mission is "to facilitate the prospering of Russia through its integration in the global world... a link between the state, expert community, business and civil society in an effort to find foreign policy solutions."
 Large site posts studies on Russian foreign policy, Russian views of world affairs, and general analysis.

-Pursues policy initiatives on several major current issues
+initiatives on several major current issues and posts many

 International-- Transparency International is the

 indexes, and reports rank "the home countries of the

 payers of international bribes" and rank "countries in

 terms of the degree to which they are perceived to be the

 homes of bribe-takers-- public officials who abuse their

 States Institute of Peace-- The mission of the USIP is to strengthen